Cash on Demand: Plot

-Two days before Christmas, a bogus insurance investigator, Gore Hepburn, brazenly conducts a con trick on a bank, largely through making Fordyce the bank manager believe that his family have been kidnapped.
+Two days before Christmas, a bogus insurance auditor, "Colonel Gore Hepburn", appears at a provincial bank.

-Fordyce is a cold, officious man.
-Gore Hepburn recognises the insecurities underlying Fordyce's behaviour and exploits them ruthlessly, tormenting him with veiled threats.
+Bank manager Harry Fordyce is a cold, officious man who treats his employees with disdain, but is revealed to care a great deal about his family.
+"Colonel Hepburn" recognises the insecurities underlying Fordyce's behaviour and exploits them ruthlessly, tormenting him with veiled threats.

-Feeling that he has no choice, Fordyce helps Gore Hepburn to steal £93,000 in banknotes from the bank vault, concealing his actions from the rest of the staff.
-However, they have already phoned Gore Hepburn's insurance company as a routine precaution, and discovered that he is an impostor.
+Feeling that he has no choice, and showing increasingly distraught agitation about his kidnapped wife and son, Fordyce helps Hepburn to steal £93,000 in banknotes from the bank vault, concealing his actions from the rest of the staff.
+However, the staff have already phoned the bank's insurance company as a routine precaution, and discovered that Hepburn is an impostor.

-When Fordyce learns the police are on their way he becomes desperate for his family's safety.
-When police arrive Fordyce convinces Pearson to cover for him and excuse the bank staff contacting the police as a misplaced cheque.
+When Fordyce learns the police are on their way, he becomes desperate for his family's safety.
+Fordyce convinces assistant manager Pearson to cover for him by excusing the “false” alarm as a legitimate cheque draft of which he was unaware.

-Police have already arrested Col Gore Hepburn, who has a case containing the bank's money.
-Gore Hepburn is not his real name; he is a known criminal.
-Police suspect he must have had inside help with the robbery, which points to Fordyce.
+Police arrest Col. Hepburn with suitcases containing the bank's money and bring him back to the bank.
+"Gore Hepburn" is not his real name; he is a known criminal.
+Police suspect he must have had inside help, which points to Fordyce, who is shocked to see him again, as he has been led to believe if Hepburn could not make a clean getaway, his family would be killed.

-A quick call establishes that Fordyce's family were never under threat.
-Fordyce tries to convince the police that the colonel deceived him; for instance, by ordering him at one point to stand by the window and mop his brow, as a signal to a supposed associate outside.
-As he demonstrates this to the officers, a sealed bank package of £500 (which Gore Hepburn had slipped into his pocket earlier) falls out.
+A phone call establishes that Fordyce's family were never under threat.
+Fordyce tries to convince the police that the Colonel deceived him, for instance, by ordering him at one point to stand by the window and mop his brow, as a signal to a supposed associate outside.
+As he demonstrates this to the officers, a sealed bank package of £500 (which Hepburn had slipped into his pocket earlier) falls out.
 Once more the police are sceptical of his innocence.
-Gore Hepburn tells the police that Hepburn and another man used a tape recorder to disguise their voices and make it seem like Fordyce's family was kidnapped, and that Fordyce is innocent.
+Hepburn tells the police that he and another man used a tape recorder to capture the voices of Fordyce’s wife and son to convince him they had been kidnapped, and that Fordyce is telling the truth.

-Fordyce is finally seen as innocent and the police let him go.
-Knowing his wife and son are safe, he has changed his opinion of his co-workers for helping him.
-He goes to the police station with them to talk to his wife and to Hepburn for deceiving him.
-With a half-smile on his face, he tells Pearson to manage the bank in his absence, assuring him he will be back in a few hours and join them at the staff Christmas party.
+The police dismiss Fordyce as a suspect, but request he accompany them to the station.
+Knowing his wife and son are safe, he is grateful to his co-workers for helping him.
+He tells Pearson he is confident that Pearson can manage the bank in his absence (the opposite of his opinion earlier in the day), assuring him he will be back in a few hours to join them at the staff Christmas party, a ritual he previously never attended.